lon3wolf2k/race-series-manager/SECURITY-REPORT.md

 # Security Review for Race Series Manager

 ## Summary
-Follow-up review after implementing sanitization and nonce protections shows the high-risk paths have been mitigated.
-Race embed fields are now sanitized with a restrictive iframe allow-list both on save and output, and PDF booklet generation requires a nonce and disallows remote fetches in Dompdf.
+Follow-up review after the layout-oriented style stripping confirms the previous fixes remain effective.
+Race embed fields are still sanitized with the restrictive iframe allow-list (now without inline styles), and PDF booklet generation stays nonce-gated with Dompdf remote fetching disabled.
+No new critical issues were identified in this pass.

 ## Resolved issues